 We firmly believe in the importance of consultation with workers and their representatives when introducing Protex AI.

 In Germany, for example, we actively involve the Betriebsrat (Workers Council) during planning and implementation.
-This collaboration ensures that our solutions enhance workplace safety while upholding the principles of collective bargaining agreements and protecting worker rights.
+This collaboration ensures that our solutions enhance occupational health and safety while upholding the principles of collective bargaining agreements and protecting worker rights.

 Health and Safety Implications